 •Veterans’ Entitlements Act 1986 (Cth).

 AAT’s Taxation and Commercial Division considers a wide range of taxation issues.
-It informally and inexpensively (the fee is $81) reviews:
+It informally and inexpensively (the application fee is $87) reviews:

 •small taxation disputes (under $5,000);

 •Tax Office decisions refusing an individual’s request to be released from paying a tax debt (regardless of the amount involved);

 •Tax Office decisions refusing an individual’s request for an extension of time within which to make a taxation objection.

 Note that the Small Taxation Claims Tribunal (STCT) no longer exists from 1 July 2015.
 Applications that were in the STCT are now dealt with in the AAT’s Taxation and Commercial Division.